Hopelink gives an Eastside couple, and their girls, a place to call home

 When we met, Baldwin wore braces to support her torso and both ankles.

-There’s no cure for EDS, but there are treatments for symptoms and preventive measures.
+There’s no cure for EDS, but there are treatments for symptoms, and preventive measures.
 The condition makes even moderate lifting, or other types of physical exertion, difficult for Baldwin.
 Her muscles are fragile, and her joints are prone to overextension and dislocation.
 She does not work outside the home.

 Just hours after giving birth to Arria, she experienced a life-threatening emergency due to congestive heart failure, a chronic disease that affects the heart’s ability to pump adequate blood to the body’s tissues.